alllycat/interview-prep/cheat-sheet.md

 **Method overriding** is the ability of a subclass to replace a method that is already provided by one of its superclasses with a more specific implementation.

+##OO Principles

+Don't Repeat Yourself (DRY)
+Single Respon­sib­ility Principle
+Every object in your system should have a single respon­sib­ility, and all the object's services should be focused on carrying out that single respon­sib­ility.
+Open-C­losed Principle
+Classes should be open for extension, and closed for modifi­cation.
+Liskov Substi­tution Principle (LSP)
+Subtypes must be substi­tutable for their base types.
+Interface Segreg­ation Principle (ISP)
+Clients should not be forced to depend upon interfaces that they don't use.
+Dependency Inversion Principle (DIP)
+a.
+High level modules should not depend upon low level modules.
+Both should depend upon abstra­ctions.

+b.
+Abstra­ctions should not depend upon details.
+Details should depend upon abstra­ctions.

 # Basic Data Structures

 ###1.
 Array